 Teachers can organize the yearbook in Google Classroom.
 This includes initial lessons that teach students the basics for yearbooks, images and graphic design, as well as sections for the yearbook.
-Example lessons will be posted in the future.
+These lessons can be found on various pages throughout this website.

 If you have never used Google Classroom, you may want to view this Beginning Google Classroom tutorial playlist or search for updated tutorials on YouTube.

-To give student editors even more responsibility, and take that work load from you, make the student editors Co-teachers of the Yearbook Google Classroom.
+To give student editors more responsibility and take workload from you, make the student editors Co-teachers of the Yearbook Google Classroom.

 - Select INVITE.